-When a person experiences a state of psychosis, it should be viewed as a sign that a serious illness exists and he or she should be evaluated as soon as possible in order to ensure that the most appropriate level of care is recommended and administered in order to prevent further distress and the onset of more detrimental consequences.
+When a person experiences a state of psychosis, it should be viewed as a sign that a serious illness exists and he or she should be evaluated as soon as possible in order to ensure that the most appropriate level of care at a treatment center like Shaker Clinic is recommended and administered in order to prevent further distress and the onset of more detrimental consequences.

 Characteristics of Psychosis

 The features of psychosis can range from movement and thought disorders to the presentation of hallucinations and delusions.
 The various characteristics of psychosis are described in more detail in the following:

 Hallucinations consist of false or distorted sensory perceptions that result in an individual experiencing auditory, visual, or olfactory sensations that do not actually exist.
 However, for people who are experiencing the hallucination, the sensations are very real and they are unable to distinguish between falsities and truths.

 Delusions are characterized by strong, sincere beliefs that a person has despite the fact that those beliefs hold no basis in reality.
 Even when individuals are presented with clear evidence that their beliefs are unfounded, they remain unable to accept it.
 This abnormality in a person’s thought processes often results in the onset of extreme paranoia.